'A shape shifting sound' - Kevin Le Gendre

 2019 saw Faye MacCalman selected for Serious Music’s well-respected Take Five shceme, as well as Manchester Jazz Festivals talent-development program Hot House.
 Supported by BBC Introducing and selected as a Latitude Festival highlight by Tom Robinson (BBC6 Music), Archipelago completed a national tour in 2019, further cementing their growing reputation as an unmissable live act.

 In 2020, despite the restrictions on touring, Archipelago were invited to present online concerts for Manchester Jazz Festival and EFG London Jazz Festival, finding ways to engage their creativity through online performance.
 They also headed into the studio to record the follow-up album to ‘Weightless’, their first full-length recording since 2017.
-The highly-anticipated new album ‘Echoes to the Sky’ is due for release mid 2021, in partnership with Newcastle’s growing New Jazz and Improvised Music Recordings label.
+The highly-anticipated new album ‘Echoes to the Sky’ was release June 2021, in partnership with Newcastle’s growing New Jazz and Improvised Music Recordings label.